Inter-city rail: Distance of inter-city rail

-In some countries with a dense rail network, large territory, or less air and car transport, such as China, India, and Russia, overnight long-distance train services are provided and used practically.
+In some countries with dense rail networks, large territories, or limited air and car transport, such as China, India, and Russia, overnight long-distance train services are provided and widely used.

 In many other countries, such long-distance rail journey has been replaced by air travel except for tourism or hobbyist purposes, luxury train journeys, or significant cost benefit.
 Amtrak long-distance services in the United States, Via Rail's Canadian service in Canada, and the Indian Pacific in Australia are examples.

 Faster high-speed rail of at least 250 km per hour, such as the Beijing–Shanghai High-Speed Railway in China (1300 km in 5 hours) and Tokyo-Sapporo in the proposed Hokkaido Shinkansen in Japan (1030 km in 4 hours), may play a significant role in long-distance travel in the future.